 Delta SkyMiles Gold American Express Card

 If Delta is your preferred airline, you can upgrade your boarding experience with the SkyMiles Gold Card from American Express.
 Delta doesn’t treat cardholders quite as favorably as some airlines, so holding the Gold Card will still have you boarding with main cabin 1.
-There are other ways to board earlier though, such as with Delta One or Sky Priority.
-The card has no annual fee for the first year, then its $99.
+The card has no annual fee for the first year, then it’s $99.

 Frontier Airlines World Mastercard

 This card from Barclays will let you gain a slight edge if you fly Frontier.
 The card has an $89 annual fee and will let you board in zone 2.
 That’s a slight upgrade, as zone 2 comes before general boarding.
-The card comes with other perks too, such as a $100 annual travel voucher and 3x points on purchases at restaurants.
+But only the named cardholder – and not the rest of the traveling party – can take advantage of the benefit.
+The card comes with other perks too, such as a $100 annual travel voucher, provided you’ve spent $2,500 on the card in the previous year.

 Southwest Rapid Rewards Priority Credit Card